SCIENCEAn

 fact that their results were published with some delay in Nature, gave

 time to the implementation of other parallel developments.
 For this reason, Townes and Arthur Leonard Schawlow inventors are also considered laser, which patented in 1960.
+Some of their modern uses: -

 Medicine: Operations bloodless surgical treatments, aids wound healing,

-- Industry: Cutting, guided manufacturing machinery and robots, accurate distance measurements by laser.
+treatment of kidney stones, eye operations, dental operations. - Industry: Cutting, guided manufacturing machinery and robots, accurate distance measurements by laser. -

 Development in commercial: laser printers, CD, optical mice, barcode